 David and Goliath’s story is a viral story in the Bible from which Christians (even non-Christians) are taking inspiration.

-I heard it when I was attending Sunday school as a boy, read it in Bible storybooks and even until now, I would reread it from the Bible when I face big trials in life.
+I heard it when I was attending Sunday school as a boy, read it in Bible storybooks and even until now, I would reread it from the Bible when I face significant trials in life.

-The story is so familiar to us that most of us would readily refer to big trials gravely affecting our lives as “Goliath”.
 Then we would pray to God to send us our “David”, anchoring our faith in God’s promise of strength, courage and deliverance as He had empowered the shepherd boy, David.

 Isn’t David’s prayer in 1 Samuel 17:47 seems to give resounding echoes as we imagine ourselves being in a similar situation?
 “All those gathered here will know that it is not by sword or spear that the LORD saves, for the battle is the LORD’s, and he will give all of you into our hands.”